BZIEO/Odin-Recipes/README.md

 # odin-recipes
-I will be making a simple website with various links to a few recipes
+Simple website utilizing HTML with various links to a few yummy recipes